-- USDA rates of reimbursement, - Number of reimbursable meals served to eligible children in day care homes, - Number of day care homes under the CEs sponsorship, and - Eligibility category of each home or each child (Tier I or II).
+- USDA rates of reimbursement, and - The number of reimbursable meals served to eligible children., and - Eligibility category of each child (all at-risk meals are reimbursed at the free rate).

 If a CE receives unearned reimbursement, it must return the unearned portion to TDA.